 This accomplishment is probably the one that happens the quickest and sets the tone for being able to complete the rest.
 Setting up on the leg press under 10 plates per side is something almost everyone wants to do.
 It looks like a ton of weight, because it is, and it feels great when you can do it.
 It’s also fun to hear the sense of pride that comes out when you hear the person who finally hits this benchmark talk about it.

-Bonus Benchmark: Full Stack on Any Machine
+Bonus Training Targets Benchmark: Full Stack on Any Machine

 The last benchmark and target that really lets you know you’re progressing the way you had hoped for is being able to max out any stack on any machine at your gym.
 Whether your stack goes up to 300lbs on the bigger movements or 150lbs on the smaller ones, knowing that you can drop that pin right down to the bottom and hammer out a set, is awesome and rewarding all at the same time.

 The bottom line here is that your goals and how you perceive personal success is absolutely going to be an individual thing.
 You can’t allow the accomplishments of others to guide your own self-worth and success but if you’re a competitive person, then it’s good to know the benchmarks that others are after.
 If you’ve already checked these targets off your list, then make a new list.
 If not, keep working until you do.
-Either way, you’re in the gym and you’re doing what you love so I’d say you’ve already hit your target.
+Either way, you’re in the gym and you’re doing what you love so I’d say you’ve already hit your training targets.